Skip to main content

 Minerals Collected By Lapidaries

-Lapidary is the art of cutting and polishing stone.
-Lapidaries, those who cut and polish stones, showcase minerals in their cut or polished state.
+Lapidary is the specialized art of cutting and polishing stone.
+Lapidaries typically showcase rocks and minerals in their refined and polished condition.

-Lapidary specimens can be polished on one end, such as would be used in bookends, slabbed and polished to be displayed in small easels, or they can be cut into gemstones or cabochons for collections or use in jewelry.
+Lapidary specimens may be polished on one end for incorporation into bookends, slabbed and polished for presentation in small easels, or transformed into gemstones or cabochons for use in collections or jewelry pieces.

 Morisonite, the king of jaspers